Power.org: History

+In 2013, Power.org was disestablished and succeeded by OpenPOWER Consortium, since renamed OpenPOWER Foundation, which is responsible for developing and releasing open documentation.

 Organization

-Power.org consisted of a Board of Directors which consists of founding members and others.
+Power.org's board of directors consisted of founding members and others.
 Several committees and subcommittees governed and managed the organization's goals, projects, and responsibilities.
 Members had no veto rights in the decision processes of what defined the Power ISA, which was IBM's and Freescale's responsibility.
 Power.org had a tiered membership model, with four levels: Founder, Sponsor, Participant, Associate and Developer.
 Developer membership was free of charge.
 Members included these: